 The Verdict Breakdown

-The $1.56 billion award consists of three components: $1 billion in punitive damages against Johnson and Johnson, $500 million in punitive damages against Pecos River Talc LLC (a J&J subsidiary), and $59.84 million in compensatory damages covering medical costs and pain and suffering.
+The $1.56 billion award consists of three components: $1 billion in punitive damages against Johnson and Johnson, $500 million in punitive damages against Pecos River Talc LLC (a J&J-affiliated entity formed to handle talc liabilities), and $59.84 million in compensatory damages covering medical costs and pain and suffering.

 The case, identified as Craft v.
-Ahold Delhaize US Inc., was tried in Baltimore.
-The plaintiff presented evidence that asbestos fibers in J&J’s talc products caused her peritoneal mesothelioma, a cancer of the abdominal lining.
+Ahold Delhaize US Inc. (Case No. 24-X-000005), was tried in Baltimore City.
+The plaintiff, Cherie Craft, presented evidence that asbestos fibers in J&J’s talc products caused her peritoneal mesothelioma, a cancer of the abdominal lining.

 The punitive damages, which account for more than 96% of the total award, reflect the jury’s finding that J&J’s conduct went beyond negligence.
 Jurors concluded the company knew about asbestos contamination and deliberately chose not to disclose it.